Have you ever seen a decked out 4×4 and immediately knew there wasn’t a snowball’s chance in hell that it was road legal?

 Overloaded and overweight

-Whether you’re hauling a heavy payload (caravan, boat or camper van) or stacked the roof rack with an entire Jenga set, every 4WD will have it’s own overall weight limitations.
+Whether you’re hauling a heavy payload (caravan, boat or camper van) or stacked the roof rack with an entire Jenga set, every 4WD will have its own overall weight limitations.
 It’s the total combined weight of towing capacity, as well as the gross combination of mass.
 If your vehicle is over the combined limit, it’s no longer road legal.

 Any 4×4 modifications installed on the vehicle, such as extra fuel tanks, roof racks, storage, bull bars, essential camping equipment or passengers will contribute to the overall weight.
 Being overweight can also cause the chassis to crack, which has become a more common issue due to overloading and incorrect placement of weight.